fjarri/poetic_edda/README.rst

 * Try to add colors in final mode (first candidate: <expl>, will help in long comments)
 * Remove text indentation after <textstanza>?
 Looks kinda ugly.
 * Refactor scripts
+* Check Voluspo for typos (I wasn't yet following current procedure, so there may be some)

 ~~~~~~~~~~~~~~~~~~~~~~~~
 Tasks for distant future